sirech/talk-humane-on-call-alerting/presentation.md

 ---

-## Vast majority of alerts trigger automatically
+## The vast majority of alerts trigger automatically

 ???